mdickinson/bigfloat/Doc/index.rst

 .. function:: set_str2(s, base)

-   Convert a string s, representing a number in base b, to a BigFloat.
+   Convert a string s, representing a number in base b, to a :class:`BigFloat`.
    The base should satisfy 2 <= base <= 36.

 Arithmetic functions